risavkarna/blog/ck5543zyd02gxmzs1mwcosghj.md

 > That is, while there is value in the items on the right, we value the items on the left more.

 XP values feedback, simplicity, communication, courage and respect.
-Agile's original best practices include standups, stories, retrospectives, iterations, estimates, tests, refactors and continuous deployments.
+Agile's original best practices include stand-ups, stories, retrospectives, iterations, estimates, tests, refactoring and continuous deployments.

-Most teams fail because of lack of XP values and/or the managerial world view that prioritizes shipping faster - under the guise of pragmatism- over shipping with agile discipline - under the disparaging label of ideology.
+Most teams fail because of lack of XP values and/or the managerial world view that prioritizes shipping faster - under the guise of pragmatism - over shipping with agile discipline - under the disparaging label of ideology.

 Some failures are softer and, in my experience, are caused by managers who make their developers so disconnected from business problems over time that they are no different from machine or telephone operators from the days of past.
 Then there are those managers who promote the idea that QA tools and tests are not part of getting the job done but rather a luxury.

 However the biggest and most cliched failure source is viewing programmers as a species that
  - does not know how to talk